Subjective-Graph LLM Agents for Simulating Uncertainty in Classroom Social Perception: Experiments and Results

 At the classroom level, $\mathrm{DPAE}$ exhibits pronounced heterogeneity.
-Different classes end at markedly different misperception levels (Fig.~\ref{fig:classwise_final_dpae}), and the growth rate of misperception varies across classes (Fig.~\ref{fig:classwise_trajectories}).
-This pattern suggests that collective misperception is not driven solely by the distribution of individual performance, but is jointly shaped by subjective visibility structure and the interaction pathways it induces.
+Different classes end at markedly different misperception levels, and the growth rate of misperception varies across classes (Fig.~\ref{fig:classwise_trajectories}).
+This descriptive pattern shows that the simulation does not produce a single uniform trajectory across classrooms; identifying which classroom attributes account for the variation requires additional analysis.